‘The Bachelor’ Sex Secrets Revealed! Did Nick Viall Choose After Fantasy Suites?

 A post shared by ravennicolegates (@ravennicolegates) on

 The comments came after Viall had sent home of the more controversial contestants this season in Corinne Olympios.
 While Olympios didn’t partake in the Fantasy Suites, she later confessed that she was ready to sleep with the leading man.
-Unfortunately, OK!
-Magazine reports that offer is no longer open.
+Unfortunately, OK Magazine reports that off is no longer open.

 “These rumors with him have got to stop,” she stated.
 “The rumor about me seeing Nick post-show and having sex with Nick post-show: That is just stupid.”